-View our On Demand webinar on how businesses can support their communities with financial education, with perspectives from business leaders, academics and financial experts.
+View our on demand webinar to find out how businesses can support their communities with financial education, with perspectives from business leaders, academics and financial experts.

 Young people face a world of complex financial markets and products, while parents and teachers are often ill equipped to teach them about these topics.
-This webinar is an opportunity to explore how we can help to secure young people’s life chances through financial literacy, and how businesses can empower their communities.
+This webinar is an opportunity to explore how businesses can help to secure young adults’ life chances through financial literacy, thus empowering their communities.

 Our panellists are:

-- David Marlow, Chief Executive, Nottingham Building Society.
-David is the Chief Executive of Nottingham Building Society; a role he has held since 2011.
-He has over 30 years financial services experience in both the mutual and plc sectors having held a number of senior roles at Alliance & Leicester.
-He represents Building Societies on the FCA’s Small Business Practitioners Panel and has previously held the role of Deputy Chairman of the Building Societies Association.
-Under David’s leadership, The Nottingham Building Society is working to help younger members to save, plan and protect for their futures.
+David is the Chief Executive of Nottingham Building Society.
+With over 30 years financial services experience, he represents Building Societies on the FCA’s Small Business Practitioners Panel and has previously held the role of Deputy Chairman of the Building Societies Association.